 There are 2 algorithms for estimating this keyword difficulty based on ranking:

-1. The Difficulty algorithm for keywords ranking in the Top 100
+For keywords in Top 100

 The core metric used for calculating the difficulty metric is the Topical Authority:

 = estimated monthly organic traffic a page would get, based on keyword rankings and search volumes.

 It is calculated for each of the 100 ranking landing pages in the keyword’s SERP and then the following key variables are computed: